How can the Writing and Communication Centre help you?

 - Facilitated peer review sessions

 - In-class or supplemental group sessions for workshopping a specific assignment

 - Bringing your students to the Writing and Communication Centre

 Please contact Clare Bermingham, Writing and Communication Centre Director to discuss options for supporting your students' writing and communication tasks.

-To include a section in your syllabus about the Writing Centre, use our suggested syllabus content.
+To include a section in your syllabus about the Writing and Communication Centre, use our suggested syllabus content.

-Additionally, these slides for LEARN are an easy way to communicate Writing Centre services to your students.
+Additionally, these slides for LEARN are an easy way to communicate Writing and Communication Centre services to your students.

 Writing Assignment Design and TA Development